 And social context affects what technologies get developed.
 Would the personal computer / development of UI have happened without 1960s counterculture?
 Likely not.

 Trauma and protective voices in our minds result from model overfitting.
 Children learn with less data by overfitting more readily.
 This is perhaps why trauma is often traced back to childhood events.
 In many therapy methods, showing the voice our current life situation causes it to update its strategy - we're giving it more training inputs to help it generalize.

-If something is predictable, we will one day be able to explain and model it.
-If we don't have a good explanation yet, then it's an open research question.
+Things that are predicable, but for which we don't have a good explanation, provide trailheads for research.
 Humans are one such example: much of our behavior is predictable, both as individuals and in groups.
-But in many of these cases, we don't yet have very satisfying explanations for why.
+But in most cases, we don't yet have very satisfying explanations for why.

-Credit to Josh Albrecht, my extraordinary cofounder, for coming up with the term "Kanjectures" ;).
+Credit to Josh Albrecht for coming up with "Kanjectures".